5.02. Departmental Restructuring – Guidelines and Criteria

 D. Department executive committees also do the following:

 E. The departmental executive committee shall ensure that affected probationary faculty members shall be kept informed of any changes in departmental goals or other circumstances which alter the opportunity for promotion to tenure.

 A. The executive committee may, by annual vote, delegate to a subcommittee or to the chair the authority to make recommendations with respect to any or all of the following matters, except as noted in 5.22.C.:

 B. The departmental executive committee may delegate to the full professors of the department the responsibility to communicate the department’s expectations for promotion to the rank of full professor, and the authority to make such recommendations.

 C. The executive committee may not delegate to a subcommittee or the chair the following:

-B. If the dean does not wish to appoint the faculty member who received at least a plurality for chair, the dean – after consulting the department, the chancellor, provost, and the University Committee, and with approval of the provost after he/she considers the recommendations of the University Committee – may appoint a chair from among the tenured members of the department, or may appoint a tenured member of the faculty who is not a member of the department.
-In exceptional cases, following consultation with the department, the chancellor, provost, and the University Committee, and with approval of the provost after he/she considers the recommendations of the University Committee, the dean may appoint an assistant professor.
-The dean shall discuss the reasons for his/her action with the department, the University Committee, and the provost.
+B. If the dean does not wish to appoint the faculty member who received at least a plurality for chair, the dean – after consulting the department, the chancellor, provost, and the University Committee, and with approval of the provost after they consider the recommendations of the University Committee – may appoint a chair from among the tenured members of the department, or may appoint a tenured member of the faculty who is not a member of the department.
+In exceptional cases, following consultation with the department, the chancellor, provost, and the University Committee, and with approval of the provost after they consider the recommendations of the University Committee, the dean may appoint an assistant professor.
+The dean shall discuss the reasons for their action with the department, the University Committee, and the provost.